 Workers’ Compensation Lawyers in Woodbury ImageGetting hurt at work can seriously mess things up.
 Between missing paychecks, seeing doctors, and trying to figure out all the paperwork, it is easy to feel overwhelmed.
-If you have been injured on the job, one of the smartest things you can do is talk to a workers’ comp lawyer in Woodbury who knows how this works and can help you through it.
-At Fusco, Brandenstein & Rada, P.C., we help people all over Long Island handle their claims and start putting the pieces back together.
+If you have been injured on the job, one of the smartest things you can do is talk to a workers’ comp lawyer in Woodbury.
+As an experienced workers compensation lawyer in Woodbury, we know how these cases work and can help you through it.
+At Fusco, Brandenstein & Rada, P.C., we are a dedicated law firm known for our professionalism, extensive experience, and compassionate approach in handling workers’ compensation and personal injury cases.
+We help people all over Long Island handle their claims and start putting the pieces back together.

 At Fusco, Brandenstein & Rada, P.C., we have spent years going to bat for injured workers across Nassau, Suffolk, and beyond.
-Our team knows New York workers’ comp inside and out, and we have helped many people get back on track after getting hurt on the job.
+Our team of experienced workers compensation attorneys in Woodbury knows New York workers’ comp inside and out, and we have helped many people get back on track after getting hurt on the job.
+As dedicated workers compensation lawyers, we guide clients through complex claim processes, fight for their rights, and advocate for the maximum benefits they deserve.
 Whether you are just starting your claim or dealing with a denial, we are here for every step of it—with a game plan that actually gets results.

-Getting hurt at work can affect your health, income, family life, and future plans.
+Getting hurt at work can affect your health, income, family life, and future plans, as well as your overall well-being.
+We are committed to supporting your well-being throughout the recovery and claims process.

 What Does New York Workers’ Compensation Cover?

 Most employers in New York are required to have workers’ comp insurance (WCL §2 and 3).
 This coverage helps employees who get hurt or sick because of their jobs.
+Workers’ compensation covers a wide range of work related injuries and work related injury claims, ensuring that employees are protected when injuries occur during employment or due to work conditions.
+Establishing a connection between the injury and specific job duties is crucial for proving work-related injury claims.
 You do not have to prove it was anyone’s fault to qualify—workers’ comp is a no-fault system.
 But just because you qualify does not mean the process is simple.

 Here’s what workers’ comp usually covers:

-• Wage replacement: If you cannot work for a while, you might get temporary disability payments worth about two-thirds of your average weekly pay (up to the state’s limit).
+• Wage replacement: If you cannot work for a while, you might get temporary disability payments worth about two-thirds of your average weekly wage (up to the state’s limit).
+This helps cover wage loss and lost wages due to your work-related injury.

-• Death benefits: If a worker dies from a job-related injury or illness, their family may receive financial support.
+• Death benefits: If a worker dies from a job-related injury or illness, their family may receive financial assistance based on a percentage of the worker’s average weekly wage.

 Common Workplace Injuries We Handle

 Our workplace injury lawyers in Woodbury handle all kinds of job-related claims, from slip-and-fall accidents to serious injuries like broken bones, back and neck problems, traumatic brain injuries, crush injuries, and even amputations.
-We also deal with cases involving burns, chemical exposure, and long-term health issues like hearing loss or illnesses caused by asbestos.
-Repetitive strain injuries—like carpal tunnel or tendonitis—are common, too, along with work-related stress and psychological injuries.
+We also deal with cases involving burns, chemical exposure, exposure to harmful substances, and long-term health issues like hearing loss, skin conditions, or illnesses caused by asbestos and other occupational diseases.
+Repetitive strain injuries—like carpal tunnel or tendonitis—are common, as are repetitive stress injuries, along with work-related stress and psychological injuries.

 We work with a wide range of workers, including first responders, utility workers, and government employees who face harsh job conditions and long-term health issues.